LaMitaOne/Flowmotion/README.md

 - Dragging selected  (+ new activation zones which trigger event)
 - Threaded Animation
 - Smooth transitions, similar in spirit to TMS GUIMotions but much lighter
-- Works on Delphi 7 and Delphi 11.3 here, so probably on any Delphi almost
+- Works on Delphi 7 and Delphi 11.3 here, so probably on any Delphi

   Compiled exe included, play some with it :) you will like it